Peill+Putzler Lissabon Pendant Lamp

 Legacy.
 Several of his mid-century lighting designs have been reissued by mawa design in recent years (including a 2025 relaunch).

 Glashüttenwerk Peill und Sohn was founded in 1903 in Düren, a small town in (West) Germany.
-Peill und Sohn merged with Putzler (founded in 1869) in 1947 as a glass works and lighting company and became Peill + Putzler Glashüttenwerke, often named Peill & Putzler.
+Peill und Sohn merged with Putzler (founded in 1869) in 1947 as a glassworks and lighting company, becoming Peill+Putzler Glashüttenwerke.

-The company always worked with important designers such as Wilhelm Wagenfeld, William Brown, Helmut Demary, Aloys Ferdinand Gangkofner, Horst Tüselmann and many others.
+The company worked with important designers such as Wilhelm Wagenfeld, William Brown, Helmut Demary, Aloys Ferdinand Gangkofner, Horst Tüselmann, Dieter Sieger, Gerhard Beigel, and many others.

-In 1995 the production of glass and lighting moved to Slovenia, Poland and the Czech Republic.
-Only the trading of lamps en glass stayed in Düren.
-1 year after the 100th anniversary in 2004, bankruptcy was filed.
+In 1995, production of glass and lighting moved to Slovenia, Poland, and the Czech Republic.
+Only the trading of lamps and glass remained in Düren.
+In 2005, one year after its 100th anniversary (2004), the company filed for bankruptcy.

-In 2008 the name Peill + Putzler was re-used for several years for among others the Wagenfeld lighting of the German lighting company of Paul Neuhaus.
+In 2008, the name Peill+Putzler was reused for several years, including for the Wagenfeld lighting sold by the German lighting company Paul Neuhaus.

 Links (external links open in a new window)